cfenell/rucio/doc/gfal2.md

 Otherwise the procedure is the usual one:

     git clone git@github.com:cern-fts/gfal2-python
     cd gfal2-python

 Once again, check the README and any other documentation regarding the dependencies you have to install.
-If you don't have the latest gfal2 libraries as in Debian unstable:
+Note, the default git branch (develop) will probably fail to compile with the latest stable version of the libraries, so you will have to

-        git checkout master (or another stable branch, but not develop)
+        git checkout master

+(or a tagged stable release).
 Then install like this

 	[sudo] pip install .